kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 Requirements:
 * Must adhere to the [label format](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
 * Must support different drivers on the same node.
-* The format of each key/value pair must match those in `PersistentVolume` and `StorageClass` objects.
-When a `StorageClass` has delayed volume binding enabled, the scheduler uses the topology information of a `Node` in the following ways:
+* The format of each key/value pair must match those in `PersistentVolume` and `StorageClass` objects, as described in the [Provisioning and Deleting](#provisioning-and-deleting) section.
-  1. During dynamic provisioning, the scheduler selects a candidate node for the provisioner by comparing each `Node`'s topology with the `AllowedTopology` in the `StorageClass`.
-(TODO verult Link to volume scheduling design doc)
-  1. During volume binding and pod scheduling, the scheduler selects a candidate node for the pod by comparing `Node` topology with `VolumeNodeAffinity` in `PersistentVolume`s.
-(TODO verult Link to volume scheduling design doc)
-* Must avoid collision with topology specified from sources other than CSI.
+* Must avoid collision with labels specified from sources other than CSI.

 Proposal: `"csi.kubernetes.io.csi-driver.example.com/rack": "rack1"`

 Alternative: `"csi.kubernetes.io/com.example.csi-driver.rack": "rack1"`

 The alternative is invalid because the driver name could be up to 63 characters long, but the label name (after `/`) must be no longer than 63 characters.

+Because CSI topology values only contain the topology name (`rack`) and topology value (`rack1`), the driver name and the constant prefix must be prepended to the label as part of the provisioner's topology translation step.

 ### Example Walkthrough